xaraya/core/html/lib/xaraya/modules/README.md

   * get.php -> Xaraya\Modules\MyFancyModule\UserApi\GetMethod($args)
   * getall.php

+Module methods rely on component class interfaces for the function type: `GuiMethodsInterface` for gui methods and `ApiMethodsInterface` for api methods.
+Api methods cannot be called as gui functions via `xarMod::guiFunc()`.

-Note: the `$context` is handled by the class itself, and does not need to be passed to the method call.
+Note: the `$context` is handled by the class itself, and does not need to be passed to the method call here.

 ## Implementation Details